-ArcWest Architects helped homeowners the North Park Hill Neighborhood realize their vision for a new custom, modern farmhouse residence, currently under construction in the North Park Hill Neighborhood.
-Targeted completion is on track for this summer.
-The design utilizes the existing foundation with a new floor structural system, while the remainder of the home was demolished.
+ArcWest Architects helped homeowners the North Park Hill Neighborhood realize their vision for a new custom, modern farmhouse residence.
+The design utilized the existing foundation with a new floor structural system, while the remainder of the home was demolished.

 The homeowners had a clear vision for the home style and interior layout.
 The intent was to have modern functionality and amenities, wrapped in a clean, simple traditional building form.
 The layout could be viewed as a modernization of the classic Denver square.

 The main level has an open welcoming entry which welcomes you to the living room.
 As with many homes being remodeled or new ground-up residences, the desire is to have an open floor plan.
 In this layout, the sequence from the front of the house is: living area, adjacent to the dining area in the center, open to the kitchen at the back of the house.